 Put some extra effort into ensuring your social media is accurate, valid and up-to-date.
 Make your store look like a go-to destination.
 Set a 2-3 month plan with some goals and agree on some tactics.
 Publish two posts a week, maybe highlighting the unique process behind your products and posting photos of your happiest customers?

 Don’t forget that you can easily localise your Facebook page to different regions.
-Which tourist group resonates the most with your type of products?
+It’s worth considering which tourist group resonates the most with your products?

 2. Conquer the review sites

-Don’t be afraid to ask your customers for help by adding reviews about their experience.
-Yelp provides decals for your windows – and you can also link to Yelp from your Facebook page.
+But don’t be afraid to ask your customers for help by adding reviews about their experience.

 3. Partner up